davidmalcolm/gcc-python-plugin/docs/passes.rst

 .. method:: gcc.Pass.register_after(name [, instance_number=0 ])

-   Given the name of another pass, register this gcc.Pass to occur immediately after that other pass.
+   Given the name of another pass, register this :py:class:`gcc.Pass` to occur immediately after that other pass.

    If the other pass occurs multiple times, the pass will be inserted at the specified instance number, or at every instance, if supplied 0.